 The hip-and-gable roof and meticulously crafted columns of the Thien Hau Temple stand out amidst the neighboring boxy condos and apartment complexes.
 You'll find the Taoist temple at the center of activity with dance performances and firecracker displays around Chinese New Year.
 And though you'd never know it from the architecture, the building reopened in 2005 after it had been used as a Christian church in LA's now-defunct Little Italy.

-Far East Plaza looks unassuming from the outside, but step into the corridor of this pioneering Chinese-American shopping mall to find a mart overflowing with local character.
-It doesn't have quite the same hodgepodge, lively marketplace atmosphere as some other neabry shopping destinations, but it does have two very notable tenants: Wing Hop Fung Ginseng & China Products Center, a two-story supermarket with a huge selection of herbs and teas, and the Eastside location of Chego, rockstar chef Roy Choi's rice bowl outpost.
+Far East Plaza looks unassuming from the outside, but step into the corridor of this pioneering ethnic shopping mall to find a mart overflowing with local character.
+What it lacks in lively atmosphere it makes up for in notable tenants: Wing Hop Fung Ginseng & China Products Center, a two-story supermarket with a huge selection of herbs and teas, as well as food destinations such as Scoops, Ramen Champ, Pok Pok Phat Thai and the Eastside location of Chego, rockstar chef Roy Choi's rice bowl outpost.